calvinlfer/es-cqrs-shopping-cart/README.md

 ## Running the application ##
 - Start up dependencies (Cassandra and ZooKeeper) with Docker Compose using `docker-compose up`
+- If you want to run any SQL based Query nodes, also start up PostgreSQL using `docker-compose -f pg-docker-compose.yaml up`

 - Start application
   - __Command nodes__ require the following environment variables to be specified